 Medicare Advantage, on the other hand, combines or "bundles" various coverages together.
 Its plans look more like traditional private insurance coverage: HMOs and PPOs.
 The upside is that your out-of-pocket costs are capped.
 (You will spend out-of-pocket for deductibles, coinsurance and copayments, according to the plan you choose.)
-Although available services may be limited geographically, additional benefits such as hearing, vision and fitness may be included in your package.
-Starting in 2025, plans are required to send you a notice between June 30 and July 31 of your unused benefits.
+Additional benefits such as hearing, vision and fitness may be included in your package, but services available to you may be limited geographically.

 The most obvious downside is that you may have to stay within a network of providers and may need to get referrals from the insurer or a primary care physician to see specialists.
 It depends on the plan you choose: the more flexibility you have, the higher the plan's premium.
-In November 2024, 50% of beneficiaries were enrolled in Medicare Advantage plans.
+In August 2022, nearly 46% of beneficiaries were enrolled in Medicare Advantage plans.